BRYAN CASH

 “All too often old seats have, in the nineteenth century, been fitted with the ugly modern garniture with springs; every amateur worthy of the name who becomes the owner of a chair or arm-chair thus disfigured will have it stripped of its springs and re-upholstered in the ancient manner; if it is a question of a rest-bed or a sofa, the movable mattress will be the only possible thing.”
 (Roger de Félice, 1923, sounding like me)

 For sofas and club chairs of 19th and 20th century type, the natural 19th century method of individual coiled steel springs on wood frame, padded with horsehair, and loose cushions of feathers and down is appropriate.
 I don’t use synthetic foam or fiber.
 There are only a couple makers I consider in the US for this method, otherwise I typically look to a handful of English makers.
-Most of the designs I like for upholstery of this type were developed in the late 19th century to early 20th century, all in use by the 1920s-30s.
+Most of the designs I like for upholstery of this type were developed in the late 19th century to early 20th century.

 This is one of my favorite sofa designs.
 It is an elegant and versatile design that looks good almost anywhere.
 You could play around with it and use fringe instead of piping on the seams for a different aesthetic. |